-To facilitate service and maintenance, 4 shut-off valves and 1 differential pressure bypass valve are provided.
-Mount the shut-off valves on the space heating water IN/OUT connections, and on the water IN/OUT connections from/to the outdoor unit.
-To ensure the minimum flow rate (and prevent overpressure), install the differential pressure bypass valve on the space heating water outlet.
+To facilitate service and maintenance, 6 shut-off valves and 1 differential pressure bypass valve are provided.
+Mount the shut-off valves on the space heating water IN/OUT connections of both zones, and on the water IN/OUT connections from/to the outdoor unit.
+To ensure the minimum flow rate (and prevent overpressure), install the differential pressure bypass valve on the space heating water outlet for the additional zone.